 Sleep in your vehicle.

 Van life means living and sleeping in your vehicle.
-Though we love sleeping and waking up in amazing spots, we’ve been known to sleep in the parking lots of hotels and motels (with permission, of course) and sometimes laugh at the irony that an actual bed is literally steps away.
+Though we love sleeping and waking up in amazing spots, we’ve been known to sleep in the parking lots of hotels and motels (with permission, of course) and sometimes laugh at the irony that an actual bed with a roof to stand under is literally steps away.
 And sometimes, like when the weather is bad or you’re craving a shower, the temptation to get a hotel or an AirBnb will be VERY hard to resist.
 But resist.
 Lodging is expensive!
 One of the biggest ways you can save money in van life is by not sleeping anywhere else except your own van.

 How to Save Money in Van Life Recap

 How many of these steps do you currently use in van life in order to help you cut costs in van life?
 Do you have others?
 We’d love to hear from you.
 Please leave a comment below!

 Not quite sure van life is for you?
 Check out our post on 7 Campervan Rental Companies That Will Give You a Taste of What it’s Like Without Going All In.